mhei/remotechargeport/README.md

 # Configuration

-TODO: add example configurations for main and satellite system
+Please find example configuration files for the main and satellite system sides in the `config`
+sub-directory:

+* chargebyte's Charge Control C platform is used as base for a dual AC charger example
+* chargebyte's Charge SOM platform is used as example for a dual DC charger setup

 # Releases and Versioning